grempe/grempe.github.io/_pages/projects.md

 A framework for creating zero-knowledge mobile & desktop applications.
 You can learn more about [crypton.io](https://crypton.io/).
-I have been an active contributor to this project and support its goals of making the use of end-to-end encrypted zero-knowledge backends easier for developers to utilize.
+I have been an active contributor to this project and support its goals of making the use of end-to-end encrypted zero-knowledge back ends easier for developers to utilize.

 #### [grempe/amazon-ec2](https://github.com/grempe/amazon-ec2){:target="_blank"} (Ruby)